 Storytellng performance with internationally renowned Danish jazz bass player Mads Vinding.
-We are whirled with the pieces of the devil's broken mirror through the world and all the way up to the far and freezing North.
+We are whirled like the pieces of the devil's broken mirror through the world and all the way up to faraway and freezing North.

 H.C.
 Andersen's poetic and dramatic fairytale of friendship, innocence, seduction and the search for ways to melt a frozen heart.